 In her spare time she likes to travel, read and cook.

 Dr. Kathy Jorgensen

 Dr. Jorgensen graduated from North Dakota State University in 1991 with her BS in microbiology and from the University of MN Veterinary School in 1995.
 In 2011, she completed her Master’s degree in Public Health from the University of MN.
 Dr. Jorgensen achieved diplomate status in the American College of Veterinary Preventive Medicine in 2011.
 She has an interest in canine and feline preventive medicine and food safety issues.
 She is also a member of both state and federal disaster response teams and is active in agricultural disaster preparedness and response.
-She and her husband Tim live on a dairy farm in rural St. Cloud along with their Border collie, Sally Sue, 5 cats and several chickens.
+She and her husband Tim live on a dairy farm in rural St. Cloud along with their Border collie, Alice, cats and, chickens.